 One of the most important things that you can do for your body is having a solid skincare routine.
-I’ve been testing out different products and routines for a couple years now, but I’ve finally found one that works incredibly well for my skin.
+I’ve been testing out different products and routines for a couple of years now, but I’ve finally found one that works incredibly well for my skin.

 Skincare is important for a number of reasons, not only is it your largest organ and helps it do its job better and for a longer time, but also because it helps keep wrinkles away for a longer time, makes you appear healthier with hydrated skin, and you’re less susceptible to diseases.